Science and innovation

 the university of queensland

-Ranked in the world's top 50, the University of Queensland is a leading research and teaching institution, with over 6,000 research groups and cutting-edge facilities such as the Centre for Biodiversity and Conservation Science (CBCS).
+Ranked in the world's top 50, the University of Queensland (UQ) is a leading research and teaching institution, with over 6,000 research groups and cutting-edge facilities such as the Centre for Biodiversity and Conservation Science (CBCS).
 The centre works in partnership with scientists, governments, NGOs and industry to solve the most important conservation problems around the world.
-The University of Queensland is the key science partner for CRRI.
+UQ is the key science partner for CRRI.
+Additionally, UQ’s International Development unit is the lead executing agency for the Global Environment Facility Coral Reef Rescue (GEF CRR) Project and its School of the Environment is the global Knowledge and Networks lead for the project.

 wcs

-Headquartered in New York City, the Wildlife Conservation Society (WCS) was founded in 1895 as the New York Zoological Society (NYZS).
-WCS runs around 500 field conservation projects in 65 countries worldwide, covering more than two million square miles of wild places.
+Headquartered in New York City, the Wildlife Conservation Society (WCS) was founded in 1895 as the New York Zoological Society.
+They run around 500 field conservation projects in 65 countries worldwide, covering more than 2 million square miles of wild places.
 WCS uses scientific knowledge to engage and inspire decision-makers, communities and their millions of supporters to take action to protect the world’s wildlife.

 wwf